Please contact a GDA agent for information.

 Click on the topic name to see other speakers tagged with this topic.

-Daryl Davis Musician, Author, Compelling Unifier, Klan Whisperer, and Award-Winning Conflict Navigator
+Daryl Davis Musician, Author, Racial Justice Activist, Compelling Unifier, Klan Whisperer, and Award-Winning Conflict Navigator

 Daryl graduated from Howard University with his Bachelor of Music Degree.
 He has performed extensively with Chuck Berry, The Legendary Blues Band (formerly The Muddy Waters Blues Band), and many others.
 While music is his profession, improving race relations is his obsession.
 He is known to many as “The Rock'n'Roll Race Reconciliator.”